Security & Privacy

 Is macOS Sequoia supported?

-Apple’s latest Mac operating system, macOS Sequoia, will be officially released to the public in late 2024.
+Apple’s latest Mac operating system, macOS Sequoia, is being officially released to the public on Monday, September 16, 2024.

 As usual with new macOS versions, macOS Sequoia eliminates support for a couple of Mac models.
 The following models that Apple officially supported for macOS Sonoma are not officially supported for macOS Sequoia: